System Assumptions

 How to Use This Appendix

-The following tables are organized into thematic groups—accelerator specifications, model parameters, energy constants, interconnect bandwidths, and so on—so you can quickly locate related assumptions without scanning an alphabetical list.
+The reference tables are organized into thematic groups—accelerator specifications, model parameters, energy constants, interconnect bandwidths, and so on—so related assumptions surface quickly without scanning an alphabetical list.
 Conventions used here follow the book-wide notation (for example, we reserve \(B\) for batch size and use \(\text{BW}\) for bandwidth).

-Napkin Math 1.1: Napkin Math with These Constants
+Napkin Math 1.1: Napkin math with these constants

-Is this workload compute bound or memory-bound?
+Is this workload compute bound or memory bound?
 Divide peak FLOPS by memory bandwidth to get the ridge point (The roofline model).
 For an H100: 989 TFLOPS / 3.35 TB/s \(\approx\) 295 FLOP/byte.
 Any operation with arithmetic intensity above 295 FLOP/byte is compute bound; below it, memory bound.
 A large general matrix multiply (GEMM) with \(n=\) 4,096 has intensity \(n/3 \approx\) 1,365 FLOP/byte (compute bound).
 A single-token autoregressive decode has intensity \(\approx 1\) FLOP/byte (deeply memory bound).

 How much memory does training a 7B model require?
 Mixed-precision Adaptive Moment Estimation (Adam) stores 2 bytes (BF16 weights) + 2 bytes (gradients) + 12 bytes (FP32 master weights + momentum + variance) = 16 bytes per parameter.
 For 7B parameters: 7 \(\times 10^9 \times\) 16 bytes = 112 GB.
-An A100 or H100 has 86 GB of HBM, so the model state alone exceeds a single accelerator—before accounting for activations.
+An H100 has 80 GB of HBM, so the model state alone exceeds a single accelerator—before accounting for activations.

-How much energy does one GPT-3 training run cost?
+How much energy would a GPT-3-scale training run cost on the reference cluster?
 An A100 draws 400 W at TDP.
-GPT-3 training used roughly \(3.14 \times 10^{23}\) FLOPS across ~25 accelerator-days.
-At $0.12/kWh: ~25 accelerator-days \(\times\) 24 h/day \(\times\) 0.4 kW \(\times\) $0.12/kWh \(\approx\) ~\\\\$29 in electricity alone—a small fraction of the total cost, which is dominated by accelerator amortization.
+Using 1,024 A100s as a normalization for a run requiring roughly \(3.14 \times 10^{23}\) FLOPs and the imported reference duration of ~25 wall-clock days gives an A100-equivalent energy estimate.
+At $0.12/kWh: ~25 wall-clock days \(\times\) 1,024 A100s \(\times\) 24 h/day \(\times\) 0.4 kW \(\times\) $0.12/kWh \(\approx\) ~USD 29,491 in electricity alone—a small fraction of the total cost, which is dominated by accelerator amortization.
+The original GPT-3 run used V100-era infrastructure; this calculation is an A100-equivalent reference estimate, not a derivation of the run duration from peak FLOPS alone.

 Accelerator Specifications